 6. Lifetime

 The lifetime use of outdoor filters varies from about 1,000 to 8,000 uses.
-When looking for a water filter, obviously the higher number of uses the better.
-The LifeStraw Water Filter filters up to 1,000 litres (264 gallons) of water, which works out to be about 1,333 uses if each drink bottle is 750ml (0.792 quart) whereas the Steripen Ultralight UV Water Purifier lifespan is 8,000 uses.
+When looking for backpacking water filters, the higher the number of uses the better.
+For example, the LifeStraw Water Filter filters up to 1,000 litres (264 gallons) of water, which works out to be about 1,333 uses if each bottle is 750ml (0.792 quart).

 7. Weight and Bulkiness

-When hiking or backpacking-camping, the lighter the better, so the LifeStraw Water Filter is ideal as it only weighs 57g (2 ounces) or the Steripen Ultralight UV Water Purifier, which only weighs 76.5 grams (2.7 ounces).
-The MSR MiniWorks EX Microfilter is bulky to carry due to all of the different pump parts, but if you’re car camping with no services it might be worth the extra weight considering it filters a larger volume of water at once.
+When hiking, the general rule of thumb is the lighter the better.
+That’s why the LifeStraw Water Filter is ideal, weighing in at an impressively light 57g (2 ounces).
+The MSR MiniWorks EX Microfilter is considerably more bulky due to its many parts, but if you’re car camping with no services it might be worth the extra weight given the large volume of water it can filter at once.

 TYPES OF BACKPACKING WATER FILTERS